Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 Wedding Attire

-Felipe wore the full dress uniform of a Commander of the Spanish Army with braided epaulets, the light blue sash of the Order of Carlos III and the following medals: Insignia of the Order of the Golden Fleece, Grand Cross Collar of the Order of Carlos III (Badge and Star) and the Grand Crosses for Military, Naval and Aeronautic Merit with distinction.
+Felipe wore the full dress uniform of a Commander of the Spanish Army with braided epaulets, the light blue sash of the Order of Carlos III, and the following medals: Insignia of the Order of the Golden Fleece, Grand Cross Collar of the Order of Carlos III (Badge and Star) and the Grand Crosses for Military, Naval and Aeronautic Merit with distinction.

-Letizia’s wedding gown was designed by 87-year-old Spanish designer Manuel Pertegaz, considered Spain’s leading designer.
+Letizia’s wedding gown was designed by 87-year-old Spanish designer Manuel Pertegaz, Spain’s leading designer.
 Made from Valencia silk woven with threads of fine silver, the upper part, tapered with long sleeves, extends gracefully from the waist and flows into a train measuring 15 feet/4.5 meters embroidered with fleur-de-lis flowers, the heraldic fleur-de-lis, ears of wheat, clover, and strawberries.
 The stand-away collar is embroidered in silver and gold thread on both sides.

 The veil was a gift from the groom and was cut to echo the shape of the train.
 10 feet/3 meters long and 6.5 feet/2 meters wide, it was made from off-white silk tulle and hand-embroidered using techniques of the 19th century with scrolls and garlands of ears of wheat, and fleur-de-lis.